class Tensor(T, S)

 a.each_axis(1).next # => [0, 3, 6]

-Yields the memory locations of each element of a Tensor
+Yields the memory locations of each element of a Tensor, always in

 This should primarily be used by internal methods.
 Methods such